-There is also much that can and should be done by LEPs and Local Authorities in the East Midlands.
-They should use its procurement and leadership powers and policy levers such as employment charters and the public sector equality duty to enact the following recommendations and encourage employers to adopt them:
+The North of Tyne Combined Authority and Tees Valley Combined Authority should use their procurement and leadership powers and policy levers such as employment charters and the Public Sector Equality Duty to enact the following recommendations and encourage employers to adopt them:

-Employers with 50 employees or more should be encouraged to report on their gender, disability and BME pay gaps, and develop an action plan to reduce them; employers with 250 or more employees, who are legally required to report their gender pay gap figures, should be encouraged to develop time bound and target driven action plans informed by detailed monitoring.
+- Employers with 50 employees or more should be encouraged to report on their gender, disability and BME pay gaps, and develop an action plan to reduce them; employers with 250 or more employees, who are legally required to report their gender pay gap figures, should be encouraged to develop time bound and target driven action plans informed by detailed monitoring. - All employers in the area should be encouraged to carry out regular pay audits for a better understanding of how to address the root causes of pay inequalities in their organisation. - There should be adequate funding for specialist domestic violence services and centres where government cuts have significantly reduced provision and access in the area. - The partial devolution of some skills funding to combined authorities should be used to ensure apprenticeships and routes into jobs and training are designed and delivered in a way that is truly accessible to the most underrepresented groups (e.g. women, BME workers, disabled workers). - Mechanisms should be built that ensure wider consultation of stakeholders who bring in underrepresented group such as women, BME people, disabled people and LGBT+ people in a local area to ensure diversity of views and accountability, so local policy isn't decided behind closed doors.

-- All employers in the area should be encouraged to carry out regular pay audits for a better understanding of how to address the root causes of pay inequalities in their organisation. - There should be adequate funding for specialist domestic violence services and centres where government cuts have significantly reduced provision and access in the area. - Mechanisms should be built in that ensure wider consultation of stakeholders who bring in underrepresented group such as women, BME people, disabled people and LGBT+ people in a local area to ensure diversity of views and accountability, so local policy isn't decided behind closed doors. - Employers must be encouraged to promote and adopt a zero-tolerance approach to sexual harassment and other forms of discrimination, including developing clear disciplinary procedures, in partnership with trade unions. - Employers should ensure their equality policies are inclusive of lesbian, gay, bisexual and trans (LGBT) workers. - Employers should consult with their disabled staff and their trade unions on the best way to remove barriers and address the disability employment and pay gaps.
-Employers should also consult and work closely with recognised trade unions. - Employers should be helped to better understand their Equality Act obligations, and to put in place reasonable adjustments for disabled workers.
+- The combined authorities should work with employers to promote and adopt a zerotolerance approach to sexual harassment and other forms of discrimination, including developing clear disciplinary procedures, in partnership with trade unions. - The combined authorities should work with employers to ensure their equality policies are inclusive of lesbian, gay, bisexual and trans (LGBT) workers. - Employers should be consulted with their disabled staff and their trade unions on the best way to remove barriers and address the disability employment and pay gaps.
+Employers should also consult and work closely with recognised trade unions. - The combined authorities should work with employers to help them better understand their Equality Act 2010 obligations, and to put in place reasonable adjustments for disabled workers.
 This should include adopting the TUC's model Reasonable Adjustments Disability Passport to ensure their disabled workers adjustments are maintained through times of change.